Lens defects, part V: Control ring malfunction

 Due to the lack of a rock solid glue (as designed) and the difference in behaviour of a semi-solid like rubber and the underlying metal/plastic, it is not uncommon for that glue to unglue.
 Normally, this is not a serious issue, because the rings has enough natural friction, but as those rubber rings do not last as well as the rest of the lens, problems may appear.

-Specifically, and depending on the characteristics of the rubber compound, the rubber ring may harden (become more brittle), contract, or expand, as well as suffer some optical degradation (i.e. look bad, which we will not cover).
+Specifically, and depending on the characteristics of the rubber compound (or the softened plastic used in stead of real rubber), the rubber ring may harden (become more brittle), contract, or expand, as well as suffer some optical degradation (i.e. look bad, which we will not cover).

-Brittleness is not a problem as such, but if that rubber ring needs to be removed, it might be damaged on removal.
+Mild brittleness is not a problem as such, but if that rubber ring needs to be removed, it might be damaged on removal.
 Contraction has a similar effect, meaning that the ring becomes harder to remove without breaking, but also that the ring may become so stressed, that it tears seemingly on its own accord.
 Alternatively, expanded rubber rings may easily slip off the lens, and as they can not be held down by any glue, they make focusing difficult.
-Luckily – as theses rings on legacy lenses tend to be real rubber, not some highly synthetic elastomer – it is possible to cut expanded rubber rings down to size and re-vulcanise them, but this does not end the natural process of expansion.
+As long as the rings on legacy lenses are real rubber it is possible to cut expanded rubber rings down to size and re-vulcanise them, but this does not end the natural process of expansion.
+On the other hand, from the earliest stages of rubber rings, some rings were not rubber, but synthetic elastomer compounds where vulcanisation is not an option.

 Ironically, from having started out as a usability convenience, these rubber rings are liable to seriously impede both a lens’ usability as well as its resale value.
 That said, and as long as we’re not talking aesthetics or collector-appeal, these rubber rings are inherently a low-tech issue as anyone who has a rubber sheet, scissors and a bicycle puncture repair kit, and the ability to read a how-to, can fashion a new rubber ring.